kaanaksit/odak/docs/course/computational_light.md

   <figcaption>A sketch showing (left) light's reflection off a dielectric mirror (right) light's diffusion off a Lambertian's surface.</figcaption>
 </figure>

+Existing knowledge on our understanding of our universe also states that light is the fastest thing in the universe, and no other material, thing or being could exceed lightspeed ($c = 299,792,458$ metres per second).

+$$
+c = \lambda n f,
+$$

+where $n$ represents refractive index of a medium that light travels.

 We have identified a bunch of different qualities of light so far.
 Let us summarize what we have identified in a nutshell.